太陽工業コラム

 My view of development is that the needs of society should be development.
 Photocatalyst has two properties, superhydrophilicity and decomposition of stains, and when applied to membrane materials, it functions to resist staining.
 Therefore, we started research and development of membrane materials using these properties.
 Once we were able to provide it to an overseas client, it was still not a simple matter.
 After repeated tests and improvements, we are now in our fifth year of research and development and are finally approaching completion.

-Challenging development with a high degree of difficulty because we are a group of professionals
+Taking on challenging developments with a high degree of difficulty as a group of professionals

 The most difficult part of development is not getting the expected results.
 Membrane materials are not a single material, but are composed of a variety of materials.
 Therefore, depending on the combination of materials, performance may be degraded or even improved, leading to unexpected errors in some cases.